pjreddie/darknet/arapaho/arapaho_readme.txt

 NOTE: GPU and CUDNN flags have to match what was specified in the build of darknet library, in step 1.
 Change in the arapaho Makefile appropriately.

-4. Run arapaho
+4. Run arapaho test wrapper as below

-$ ./arapaho
+$ ./arapaho.out

 This will generate the below output from the test application.
 Using GetBoxes() API, this can be easily integrated into any C++ application.